Doceo contents Doceo contents Learning site Teaching site

 The Theory of "Theory"

 I have discussed the much less pretentious notion of "frame of reference" in another paper.
-If you must have an introduction to "discourse" which is reasonably comprehensible, try this:
+If you must have an introduction to "discourse" which is reasonably comprehensible, you've got problems, for reasons which may become apparent later.

 Take the following much condensed examples of conversation: